myarichuk/Json.Masker/README.md

   * `IJsonMaskingConfigurator` as a singleton, wired to the serializer-specific implementation (`NewtonsoftJsonMaskingConfigurator` or `SystemTextJsonMaskingConfigurator`).

   Once that extension is in place you can inject `IJsonMaskingConfigurator` wherever you configure the serializer (for example in MVC setup) and let it bolt on the masking bits for you.
+  Pair it with `app.UseNewtonsoftJsonMasking()` or `app.UseTextJsonMasking()` from the ASP.NET helper packages to flip masking on and off per request.
 * **Wire it manually** if you're configuring the serializer yourself or aren't using DI.
 Just new up `DefaultMaskingService` (or your own implementation) and pass it into the resolver/modifier shown in the manual samples below.

   The options expose a writeable `MaskingService` property, so you can swap in your own masking logic: